chris-pettinga/Nielsen_Appointments_API/README.md

 The endpoints exposed are:

-1. `/api/applications/{id}/` - Returns a single Appointment object with the specified primary key.
-If it does not exist, a 404 is returned
-2. `/api/applications/` - Returns a list of all Appointment objects in the database
-3. ``

 | Endpoint      | Request Type |  Result |
 | ----------- | ----------- | ----------- |
 | `api/applications/`      | GET       | Returns a list of all Appointment objects in the database |